Sound Automation of Magic Wands (extended version): Background and Motivation

 \subsection{The Footprint Inference Attempt (FIA)}

 Package algorithms differ in how a footprint for the specified magic wand is selected.
-In one existing approach~\cite{BlomHuisman15}, the user must manually provide the footprint and the algorithm checks whether the specified footprint is correct.
-In the other approach~\cite{SchwerhoffSummers15}, a footprint is inferred.
+In \peter{VerCors}\pout{one existing approach}~\cite{BlomHuisman15}, the user must manually provide the footprint and the algorithm checks whether the specified footprint is correct.
+In \peter{Viper's current} \pout{the other} approach~\cite{SchwerhoffSummers15}, a footprint is inferred.
 We explain and compare to the latter approach since it is the more automatic of the two; hereafter, we refer to its package algorithm as \emph{the Footprint Inference Attempt} (\emph{FIA}).
 Inferring a correct footprint is challenging due the complexity of the wand connective.
-In particular, we have discovered that, in certain cases, the FIA infers \emph{incorrect} footprints, leading to unsound reasoning.
+In particular, we have discovered that, in certain cases, the FIA infers \emph{incorrect} footprints, leading to unsound reasoning\footnote{\peter{This unsoundness might not be observable in restricted logics, but it is in Viper (see \happref{B}) and the rich logics supported by existing verification tools.}}.
 The goal of this subsection is to understand the FIA's key ideas, which our solution will build on, and why it is unsound.

 In general, there may be multiple valid footprints for a magic wand $A \wand B$.
 The FIA attempts to infer a footprint which is as close as possible to the \emph{difference} between the permissions required by $B$ and $A$, taking as few permissions as possible while aiming for a footprint compatible with $A$ (so that the resulting wand can be later applied)~\cite{SchwerhoffSummers15}.
 That is, the FIA includes only permissions in the footprint it infers that are specified by $B$ \emph{and not} guaranteed by $A$.